finbourne/horizon-sdk-java/sdk/docs/IntegrationsApi.md

 > ExecuteInstanceResponse executeInstance(instanceId)

-[EXPERIMENTAL] ExecuteInstance: Execute an integration instance.
+[EXPERIMENTAL] ExecuteInstance:

-&lt;br&gt;Starts execution of an instance, returning its execution identifier.  &lt;br /&gt;  &lt;br /&gt;  &lt;br&gt;The user must be authenticated, entitled to call this method, and the user&#39;s domain must be licensed for the integration.
+Starts an execution of an integration instance, returning an execution id.
+You can check the status of your execution using either the ProcessHistory API or in the Data Feed Monitoring dashboard in the LUSID UI.

 ### Example